ConvertKit/convertkit-wordpress-libraries/DEPLOYMENT.md

 ## Use the Published Release in ConvertKit Plugins

-To use the published release in ConvertKit Plugins, **in the ConvertKit Plugin** edit the `composer.json` file to reflect the published version:
+To use the published release in ConvertKit Plugins, **in the ConvertKit Plugin** edit the `composer.json` file to use the tagged version:

 ```
 "require": {
-    "convertkit/wordpress-libs": "~1.0.1"
+    "convertkit/convertkit-wordpress-libraries": "1.0.1"
 },
 ```

+The specific version number tells Composer that we want to use a specific tag of this repository in our ConvertKit Plugin.
+[Read more](https://getcomposer.org/doc/articles/versions.md#vcs-tags-and-branches).